-Every app page has a Theme dropdown.
-The default app theme is applied here but you can try selecting other theme options from the dropdown to see how this specific page will look like under a different theme:
+Every app page has a Theme drop-down.
+The default app theme is applied here but you can try selecting other theme options from the drop-down to see what this specific page will look like under a different theme:

-This dropdown works for preview purposes only and if you decide to apply the selected theme to the entire application, go to Project > App Settings and select the needed theme from the dropdown:
+This drop-down works for preview purposes only and if you decide to apply the selected theme to the entire application, go to Project > App Settings > General and select the needed theme from the drop-down:

 It works similar to what was demonstrated in the Changing App Logo section: by clicking the Change button and using the Media Manager: